 If you’re after the best resistance bands, well, it’s probably a matter of personal preference regarding what you’ll like best.
 Beginners may want to opt for exercise resistance bands with handles because they’re much easier to grip.

-If you’re looking for the best exercise resistance bands, there are plenty of options for purchasing a whole set of colors.
+If you’re looking for the best exercise resistance bands, there are plenty of options to purchase a full set in multiple colors.
 That way, you can use the most appropriate tension band for each exercise.
 You can also progress your way through the various colors.

 Quick answers to commonly asked questions about resistance bands